matteocarnelos/microflow-rs/README.md

 ## Tested Models

-The models ued to test the training engines can be found in the `models/train` directory.
+The models used to test the training engines can be found in the `models/train` directory.
 These models include:

 - LeNet